daphnesmit/next-react-typescript-boilerplate/README.md

 - Define the configuration in `/config/favicons.js`
 - Run `npm run favicons`
 - The meta tags are automatically inserted in `_document.tsx`

+## 🌐 I18n

+This boilerplate uses [next-i18next](https://github.com/isaachinman/next-i18next) for client and server side rendered translations.
+See [react-i18next](https://react.i18next.com/) on how to use it. **Note:** currently, when updating the JSON translation files, you need to restart the server in order to see the updates

+## 💫 Data fetching

+This project uses [SWR](https://swr.now.sh/) for fetching data.
+And example can be found on the /about page SWR is a React Hooks library for remote data fetching.

 ## 🚩 Linting